chamilo/chamilo-lms/README.md

 ## Quick install

-If you want a detail and explanation of all of the steps please read the "Install Guide".
+If you want a detail and explanation of all of the steps please read the "Installation Guide".
 We assume you have already installed "yarn" and "composer" and you're installing the portal in a domain, not in a sub folder inside a domain.